 It is simply amazing what can be made with a single pair of jeans!
 This particular pair was a favorite so once worn out in all the wrong places perfect for re-purposing.
-I am excited to share a bunch of creative and fabulous ways to turn a pair of jeans into useful classroom things, especially a chair pocket for extra storage.
+I am excited to share a bunch of creative and fabulous ways to turn a pair of jeans into useful classroom things, especially a classroom chair pocket for extra storage.
 These projects require a beginner ability to sew.
-I get my favorite sewing supplies from Nancy’s Notions.
-This post is sponsored by Nancy’s Notions but the ideas and opinions are my own.
-So, let’s get started!

-To make a chair pocket you will need the following supplies and materials.
+To make a classroom chair pocket you will need the following supplies and materials.

 - Sewing Machine